akaplo/NativeHangouts/README.md

   3. Make your edits!

 ## To Use:

+Easy Method:
+  1. Download the zip file containing the app for the [current release](https://github.com/akaplo/NativeHangouts/releases).
+  2. Extract the .app, move it to /Applications.
+  3. Use it!

+DIY method (If the easy method won't work)
   1. Follow steps 1-2 above.
   2. In Xcode's (using 7.2 for this tutorial) Product menu option:
     -> Product -> Build For -> Running